DiegelD/CarND-PID-Controller/README.md

  The attempt looks promising.
 However, several improvements have to be made before this algorithm can be further developed
  1) Setting the right Track runs
  2) Integrating a sign error into the algorithms.
 Till know it can actually just go into on direction because just the root mean square errros a taken into count.
 One approach count be to lower the 'EpochLength_ ' so that a more specify learning could be done in combination with changing the 'p/id_error_epoch' from RMSE to a direct CTE margin and lowering the learning rate ' LearnRate_ = 1e-2', due to the fact that the learning will happened anyhow more frequent.
+3) Checking out if the optimization reaches a saturation by track runs x >> 16 (current runs)

  Code from the parameter adjustments that should be changed